alfredos84/OPO_simulator/README.md

-# cpuOPO package
+# OPO package

-is a C-based toolkit for simulating optical parametric oscillators using the coupled-wave equations (CWEs) that well-describe the three wave mixing (TWM) processes in a second-order nonlinear media.
+is a C++-based toolkit for simulating optical parametric oscillators using the coupled-wave equations (CWEs) that well-describe the three wave mixing (TWM) processes in a second-order nonlinear media.

 The provided software implements a solver for the CWEs including dispersion terms, linear absorption and intracavity element if they are required.
-It also includes flags to solve nanosecond or continuous wave time regimes.
-However, the user is free to incorporate picosecond or femtosecond regimes by making the proper corrections.

 This code is useful for simulations based on three-wave mixing proccesses such as optical parametric oscillators (OPOs).
 It solves the coupled-wave equations (CWEs) for signal, idler and pump using a parallel computing scheme based on Split-Step Fourier Method (SSFM).